devamin/FastBigApi-example/README.md

 # FastBigAPI architecture example for HRFLOW(simple management of jobposts and applications)

-HRFlow contains to subapplication to manage authentication, jobposts, and application.
+This is a template example for the FastBigAPI architecture, HRFlow contains to subapplication to manage authentication, jobposts, and application.
+We use Poetry as package manager(https://python-poetry.org/docs/#installation)

 ## Architecture
 ![alt FastBigApi architecture](assets/architecture.png)

+## Features
+* Global dependency injection and inversion of control
+* Authentication with JWT
+* Authorization with novel privilege decorators
+* Modular subapp based architecture

 ## Hrflow Api Documentation
 This project uses openapi to document the REST api communication interface consider using: